Learning the Value of Value Learning: Background

-The Jeffrey-Bolker decision framework \citep{Jeffrey1965, Bolker1966} suits this project well.
+The Jeffrey-Bolker decision framework \citep{Jeffrey1965, Bolker1966} is well-suited to this project.
 Unlike Savage's \citeyearpar{Savage1954} separation of states, acts, and outcomes, Jeffrey-Bolker employs propositions as the fundamental evaluation unit.
 Its atomless Boolean algebra structure allows preferences to be defined over propositions directly, with probability and desirability assigned to the same entities.
-This facilitates refinement operations where agents subdivide coarse propositions into finer ones as understanding develops.
-Because propositions in the algebra can be refined in well-defined ways, the framework's flexibility makes it ideal for modeling epistemic and axiological refinements.
-That said, we conjecture that analogous results to those presented here can be proven in the decision frameworks of Savage, von Neumann-Morgenstern, and others.
+This facilitates value refinement: agents subdivide coarse propositions into finer ones as understanding develops, and propositions in the algebra can be refined in well-defined ways.
+We suspect that analogous results to those presented here can be proven in the frameworks of Savage, von Neumann-Morgenstern, and others, though we do not pursue this here.